 Sufficient funds for the duration of the stay

-The Visitor’s Permit is initially valid for the period of visit of up to one month.
-It can be extended for a period of up to three months from the date of issue and capable of further extensions for successive periods not exceeding three months at a time to a maximum period of twelve months, provided that the person still meets the criteria of a bona fide visitor.
+The Visitor’s Permit is initially valid for the period of up to one month.
+This can be extended for a further period of up to three months.

 There is NO risk of contracting malaria, yellow fever, cholera or other common tropical diseases in Seychelles.

-No vaccinations are required except in the case of yellow fever where a vaccination is required for travelers over 1 year of age who have come from, or passed through a partly or wholly infected area within the preceding 6 days.
+Yellow fever vaccination is required for travelers over 1 year of age.
+Only for those who have come from or transit through an infected area within the preceding 6 days.

 Infected areas include certain parts of northern and central South America and Central Africa.
 (South Africa is not considered as an infected area.)

-Persons traveling to Seychelles via Nairobi, Kenya and who remain in transit in Kenya, do not require a vaccination against yellow fever.
+Persons who transited via Nairobi, Kenya airport do not require a vaccination against yellow fever.